chrismetcalf/GOC-API-Stnd-new-structure/README.md

 * If no limit is specified, return results with a default limit.
     * Sanity check to a reasonable return size
     * Sanity check to a reasonable execution time
-    * For small datasets limits may exceed row count
+    * For small datasets limits may exceed row count {>> Maybe this is better written as "it's OK for limits passed by clients to be larger than the total row count of the dataset? <<}

 * Limits are row / object limits
     * The organization decides what is to be in a row or object